zarr-conventions/zarr-conventions-spec/README.md

 - Why is name not required?
   - Name should only be used for human-oriented displays, it isn't required because it isn't strictly necessary for a convention to be useful.

-- Why use schema or spec URLs instead of UUIDs for identification?
+- Why use schema_url or spec_url instead of UUIDs for identification?
   - URLs provide a mechanism for both identification and discovery, simplifying the specification.
 Schema URLs enable validation, while spec URLs point to documentation.
 Both naturally encode version information and provide a discoverable path to more information.
 While this requires conventions to maintain stable URLs, this is consistent with common practices in web standards.

 - How does this specification enable composability?